 However, there are such things as good and bad data visualizations.
-In order to not distract or mislead viewers, here are six best practices to keep in mind so your data visualization is useful and clear.
+In order to not distract or mislead viewers, here are five best practices to keep in mind so your data visualization is useful and clear.

 1. Know your audience.

 The initial and most crucial step in creating a great visualization is knowing what you want to say.

 To ensure that your visualization is effective, start by asking who your audience is.
 What kind of questions do they care about, and what answers are your visualization delivering?
 What other issues does it inspire?

 Keep in mind that that not all end-users will perceive the same information in the same way.
 For instance, a chief financial officer and a sales manager will have different ways of understanding profitability on a probability dashboard, so it’s important to make sure that you’re answering the question from the appropriate perspective.

 2. Follow a methodology.

 Define a process by which you obtain your design requirements, design visuals, gather your data, and release them.
 Only a perfectly defined methodology will ensure continuous quality improvement and consistent data visuals quality.
 On our end, we use UD³—Unilytics’ Dashboard Design and Development—an agile methodology that supports data preparation, integration, data governance, and dashboard development all at the same time.